nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 process
 README.md
 ```

+There are two major steps to reproduce this project

+1. Data preparation
+2. Training the Code Clone Detection model

 If you want to skip data preperation and directly train the Code Clone Detection model click [here][12] for instructions
 ## 1. Data preparation